ElhamMirafzali/Angularjs-User-/README.md

 - I added all dependencies and packages again with BOWER to solve version problems
 - I added popup for Edit and Add-User (but still the connection between controllers(popup and main controller) has problem!)
 - a simple navbar is added.
+- connection between controllers is fixed.

 todo :

-- fix connection between controllers problem!
-- fix slide show!
+- change the ui for user lists
-- upload
+- upload profile image